John-Brandon/PBR-Tier-System/README.md

 # Welcome to the PBR Tier System Code Repository
 This repository currently includes Fortran 90/95 code for an age- and sex-structured operating model.
-Additionally, R code is provided which controls the batching of simulation trials, compiles performance statistics, and plots output.
+Additionally, R code is provided which: controls the batching of simulation trials; compiles performance statistics, and; plots output.

 The operating model can mimick the dynamics of either a single stock, or two stocks of the same species which overlap spatially.
 A full mathematical description of the operating model <a href="https://www.dropbox.com/sh/qga2x5sq2h41vfp/AADlfFXYeO9MjfjrRor4-Z1Ca?dl=0" target="_blank">is available here</a>